Izzyfaithbm/quest-submission-/README.md

 5. Jacob
 6. - there is no @ symbol in front of the resource's type
    - resources cannot be copied, you would change = to <-
-   - even after changing it to <-, it still wouldn't work because it would overwrite the myJacob variable
+   - even after changing it to <-, it still wouldn't work because there is no "create" keyword before Jacob()
-   - there should be a <- in between return and myGreeting
+   - there should be a <- in between return and myJacob